 TCal

-The Traveling Calibration unit (TCal) is a mobile spectrophotometric calibration system that will be used to characterize the throughput as a function of wavelength of imaging systems at observatories around the world.
-TCal will work to augment and improve the science return of large scale surveys by calibrating telescope/instrument systems that plan to do a significant amount of survey followup and place them on a common photometric baseline.
-This will be done by using a tunable light source, and calibrated detector to measure a systems relative response as a function of wavelengh from 300nm to 1000nm.
-By characterizing the throughput of these astronomical imaging systems the systematic error introduced when combining measurements made with different telescopes/systems will be reduced.
+The Traveling Calibration unit (TCal) is a mobile spectrophotometric calibration system that characterizes the throughput as a function of wavelength of imaging systems at observatories around the world.
+TCal augments and improves the science return of large scale surveys by calibrating telescopes and instrument systems that plan to do a significant amount of survey followup and placing them on a common photometric baseline.
+This is done by using a tunable light source and calibrated detector to measure a system's relative response as a function of wavelengh from 300nm to 1000nm.
+Characterizing the throughput of these astronomical imaging systems reduces the systematic error introduced when combining measurements made with different telescopes and systems.

 System Overview

-The TCal system consists of a few main components- a tunable light source, a projection system, a monitor CCD and LABVIEW based control software.
-The components and operation are described in more detail below, but briefly, monochomatic light is projected onto a screen and observed by a lab calibrated monitor ccd, as well as the instrument to be calibrated.
-Then the ratio of these measurements can be used to derive the relative throughput of an instrument as a funciton of wavelength.
-A schematic of the system is shown in Figure 1.
+The TCal system consists of a few main components: a tunable light source, a projection system, a monitor CCD, and LabVIEW control software.
+Monochomatic light is projected onto a screen and observed by a lab-calibrated monitor CCD along with the instrument to be calibrated.
+The ratio of these measurements is used to derive the relative throughput of an instrument as a funciton of wavelength.

 Tunable Light Source

-To create the tunable light source we start by generating broadband light using an EQ-99x laser driven light source manufactured by Energetiq.
-This source provides strong emission from 170nm to 1700nm as shown in Figure 2 below, which entirely encompases the spectral range we plan to calibrate.
-This light is fed through a F108w filter wheel that can be controlled by our software, and contains short-pass and long-pass filters used to prevent out of band light in the output of the monochromator (eg. order-blocker filters).
+To create the tunable light source, broadband light is generated from an Energetiq EQ-99X LDLS (laser driven light source).
+This source provides strong emission from 170 nm to 1700 nm.
+This light is fed through a F108w filter wheel that is controlled by the software and contains shortpass and longpass filters used to prevent out of band light in the output of the monochromator (eg. order-blocker filters).
 Finally the light is injected into an f/4 Czerny-Turner type monochromator that is used to select a ~2 nm bandpass to project.

 Projection

 We place a custom fiber bundle at the ouput of the monochromator.
 One fiber, from the bundle of 10, illuminates a monitoring spectrometer that gives us real time information on the output bandpass.
 The rest of the fibers are used to illuminate the flat field screen.
 This is done by collimating the output of the fiber bundle and placing an Engineered Diffuser (EDC) between the collimating lens and screen.
 The material for the flat field screen is chosen to be highly reflective and Lambertian over the spectral range we are calibrating.
-We use a nylon-spandex mix from https://stretchyscreens.com/, for more information check out our white and black materials testing here.
+We use a nylon-spandex mix from https://stretchyscreens.com/.
+For more information check out our white and black materials testing.

 Monitor CCD

-A SBIG 8300M CCD is used as the monitoring detector.
-This CCD has been calibrated using a NIST calibrated photodiode, and works better than the photodiode in the low signal to noise regime.
+An SBIG 8300M CCD is used as the monitoring detector.
+This CCD has been calibrated using a NIST calibrated photodiode, and it works better than the photodiode in the low signal to noise regime.

 Software